chieftainmon/ADS1256-calibration/README.md

 # ADS1256-calibration
 Arduino UNO + ADS1256 plus HC05 Bluetooth transceiver
-The codes are based on
+The codes are modified based on, https://github.com/adienakhmad/ADS1256
-https://github.com/adienakhmad/ADS1256

 ADS1256 works with Arduino, however there is an offset of the reading, at different gains.